codurance/site/_posts/2016-08-08-communicating-design.md

   * **Derived**: /, the attribute is calculated from that of an another’s element
   * **Package**: ~

-In UML, the following relationships are defined (Figure 1):
+In UML, the following relationships are defined:

+{% img /assets/img/custom/blog/2016-08-08-communicating-design/figure-1.png "" %}

   * **Dependency**: an unidirectional relationship between two elements that occurs when changes to one element results into the need of changing the other element
   * **Association**: represents a family of links, that can be unidirectional or bidirectional; associations can be named;